ddsbook/blog/2014/drafts/can-you-track-me-now-part-2.md

 <a class="mag" href="/blog/images/2014/05/xfin-ggplot-2.png"><img style="max-width:100%" src="http://datadrivensecurity.info/blog/images/2014/05/xfin-ggplot-2.png"/></a>

+>It's a bit interesting that they claim over a million hotspots but the database has less then 300K entries.

 I made the dots a bit smaller and used a fairly reasonable alpha setting for them.
 However, the macro- (i.e. the view of the whole U.S.) plus dot-view really doesn't give a good feel for the true scope of the coverage (or possible tracking).
 For that, we can turn to state-based density maps.

 There are many ways to generate/display density maps.
 Since we'll still want to display the individual hotspot points as well as get a feel for the area, we'll use one that outlines and gradient fills in the regions, then plot the individual points on top of them.